 Meanwhile, the Parliament’s 51 strong GUE/NGL group has announced a new award to “recognise journalists, whistleblower and defenders of the right to information.”

 The award will be made on 29 May in Strasbourg and is named in honour of the murdered Maltese journalist and whistleblower , Daphne Caruana Galizia.

-A group spokesman said, “The award is for individuals or groups who have been intimidated and/or persecuted for uncovering the truth and exposing it to the public.
-The award aims to support and disseminate their work in an effort to safeguard and promote the freedom of press and the right to information – both of which are under threat around the world but also inside the European Union, which does not yet offer adequate legislative protection for such work.
+A group spokesperson said, “The award is for individuals or groups who have been intimidated and/or persecuted for uncovering the truth and exposing it to the public.
+The award aims to support and disseminate their work in an effort to safeguard and promote the freedom of press and the right to information - both of which are under threat around the world but also inside the European Union, which does not yet offer adequate legislative protection for such work.

 The chosen winner will receive €5000 for their work.
 Nominations are open until 22 April.
-A jury of journalists, whistleblowers and GUE/NGL MEPs will assess the nominations.
+A jury of journalists, whistleblowers and GUE/NGL group MEPs will assess the nominations.